siondawson/milestone-project-4/readme.md

 So that the I could use tutor support effectively the project was eventually moved back to gitpod which has worked perfectly since.

+Static files are hosted at Cloundinary.
+Hosting via AWS was attempted but encountered problems with dependencies.
+My mentor suggested using cloudinary.

+Cloudinary does not allow for use of pdf files under it's free plan.
+Therefore for assesment purposes pdf files were replaced with the same images used for sheetmusic product.
+These open in a new tab.
+If they we're pdf files an option to download is visible within the viewer.
+This would only work on the local version of the site.

 ## Features left to implement

 With much development time taken up my major challanges in getting webstore base functionality working some features remain to code and include:

 * A date/time picker for adding and editing concerts: currently date time data must be entered in the spesific format: 'yyyy-mm-dd mm:hh'.
 A date picker would improve the experience for superusers adding concerts.

+## Deployment
+This project was created using the code institute template.

+## Version Control
+This project was created using Visual Studio Code editor and pushed to 'milestone-project-3', a remote repository in github.

+Throughout the project these commands were used to save work and push changes to github via the command line terminal.

+1. Type: git add .
+* This command adds files to the staging area before committing.
+2. Type: git commit -m "a message goes in here explaining what chanes were made"
+* This command commits changes to the local repository
+3. Type: git push
+* This command commits all changes to the remote GitHub repository.

+## Clone the repository to your machine
+1. Navigate to the github repository
+2. Click on the code drop down button.
+3. Click HTTPS
+4. Copy repository link
+4. Open your IDE (git must be installed)
+5. Type git clone (copied git url) into the terminal.
+6. The project will now have been cloned on your machine.

+### Heroku
+This project is deployed via Heroku.
+Heroku is connected to this projects github repository.
+With every push the deployed Heroku app is updated.

+### Database (Elephant SQL)
+The deployed website is connected to a database hosted by Elephant SQL.

+#### Project deployed via Heroku with the following steps.
+1. Ensure requrements.txt is up to date wuth correct versions.
+2. Create Procfile.
+3. Create new file in root directory.
+4. Name it "Procfile"
+5. Enter following command in the file: "web: gunicorn absolute_zero.wsgi:application"
+6. Commit new files to github
+7. Navigate to Heroku
+8. Click create new app
+9. Name the app (absolute-zero-viola-quartet)
+10. Enter confirg vars.
+11. Disable collection of static files with COLLECTSTATIC: 1
+12. Navigate to Heroku deploy tab
+13. Click connect to github
+14. Search for correct repository
+15. Connect
+16. Click Deploy
+17. Process complete

+#### Cloudinary

+Static files are hosted by cloudinary.

+## Credits
+The code content of this software was createe by Sion Dawson

+## Media

+The video shown on the home page of the site was created by me on request of Absolute Zero Viola Quartet.
+A selection of 'screen-grabs' have been taken from this video to serve as website images.
+They are used on the about page member biogs and on the contact page.

+All other images were provided by Ross Cohen of Absolute Zero Violas.

+## sheetmusic store images and text

+The small selection of sheetmusic items added to the store were copied direclly from Absolute Zero Viola Quartet's existing store.
+Images, descriptions and prices.

+## About text

+Text was copied and sometimes adapted from Absolute Zero Viola Quartet's existing website.

+Biography of Philip Heyman was provided by him.

+## Acknowledgement

+Thankyou to my tutor Daisy McGirr for her help and guidance in this project.
+Thanks also to my wife Samantha (code institute alumni) for helping me overcome problems and discussing ideas.